DanyPDev/definition-storer-rest-api/README.md

 <h2>Technology used: NodeJS, Express, MongoDB</h2>

-This RESTful API can handle HTTP methods that can create,read,update and store data in a NoSQL Database
+This RESTful API can handle HTTP methods that can create,read,update and store data in a NoSQL Database.
+CRUD Operations were tested with Postman.
+I am planning on impleting this API on a UI.

 <strong>Preview of API endpoints: </strong>